DataFire/Integrations/integrations/generated/google_books/README.md

       * lo `object`
         * latitude `number`
         * longitude `number`
     * zoom `integer`: The Zoom level to use for the map.
 Zoom levels between 0 (the lowest zoom level, in which the entire world can be seen on one map) to 21+ (down to individual buildings).
-See: https://developers.google.com/maps/documentation/staticmaps/#Zoomlevels
+See: https: //developers.google.com/maps/documentation/staticmaps/#Zoomlevels
   * kind `string`

 ### Layersummaries